rbhogal/get-fit-app/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## If I Had More Time I Would Add This
+### Quick Add Meals
-* Favorite/Save meals to quick add later
+Favorite/Save meals to quick add later
+### Weight Log
-* A weight log to track your daily weight with graph and calculations to see trends
+A weight log to track your daily weight with graph and calculations to see trends